McCarthyism: Victims of McCarthyism

 Estimating the number of victims of McCarthy is difficult.
 The number imprisoned is in the hundreds, and some ten or twelve thousand lost their jobs.
 In many cases, simply being subpoenaed by HUAC or one of the other committees was sufficient cause to be fired.

 For the vast majority, both the potential for them to do harm to the nation and the nature of their communist affiliation were tenuous.
-After the extremely damaging "Cambridge Five" spy scandal (Guy Burgess, Donald Maclean, Kim Philby, Anthony Blunt, et al.), suspected homosexuality was also a common cause for being targeted by McCarthyism.
+After the extremely damaging "Cambridge Five" spy scandal (Guy Burgess, Donald Maclean, Kim Philby, Anthony Blunt and John Cairncross), suspected homosexuality was also a common cause for being targeted by McCarthyism.
 The hunt for "sexual perverts", who were presumed to be subversive by nature, resulted in over 5,000 federal workers being fired, and thousands were harassed and denied employment.
 Many have termed this aspect of McCarthyism the "lavender scare".

 Homosexuality was classified as a psychiatric disorder in the 1950s.
 However, in the context of the highly politicized Cold War environment, homosexuality became framed as a dangerous, contagious social disease that posed a potential threat to state security.
 As the family was believed to be the cornerstone of American strength and integrity, the description of homosexuals as "sexual perverts" meant that they were both unable to function within a family unit and presented the potential to poison the social body.
 This era also witnessed the establishment of widely spread FBI surveillance intended to identify homosexual government employees.

 The McCarthy hearings and according "sexual pervert" investigations can be seen to have been driven by a desire to identify individuals whose ability to function as loyal citizens had been compromised.
 McCarthy began his campaign by drawing upon the ways in which he embodied traditional American values to become the self-appointed vanguard of social morality.

 In the film industry, more than 300 actors, authors, and directors were denied work in the U.S. through the unofficial Hollywood blacklist.
 Blacklists were at work throughout the entertainment industry, in universities and schools at all levels, in the legal profession, and in many other fields.
 A port-security program initiated by the Coast Guard shortly after the start of the Korean War required a review of every maritime worker who loaded or worked aboard any American ship, regardless of cargo or destination.
 As with other loyalty-security reviews of McCarthyism, the identities of any accusers and even the nature of any accusations were typically kept secret from the accused.
 Nearly 3,000 seamen and longshoremen lost their jobs due to this program alone.

 Some of the notable people who were blacklisted or suffered some other persecution during McCarthyism include: